tk-notes/lucas-meier-blog/content/posts/2020/11/haskell-in-haskell-0/index.md

-The goal of the series is not to make a reference compiler for the Haskell language, nor try to rival with GHC in terms of compilation speed our output quality.
+The goal of the series is not to make a reference compiler for the Haskell language, nor try to rival with GHC in terms of compilation speed or output quality.
 Instead, I want to provide a good introduction to the concepts that go into writing a compiler, and provide an understandable bridge into the world of programming language implementations.